How to Legally Protect Your Artistic Creation

 Updated on August 12, 2022

 The end is sometimes just the beginning.
 For an author, the last page of a novel opens a whole new chapter in the publishing process and business of distributing the work.
 In today’s digital world, the instant gratification model has become the norm for consumers, and as such many will happily download a book for free.
 But what if you haven’t authorized your original work being given away for free online?
 What protections do you have and can you get?

 “When a client walks into my office and says, ‘I wrote a novel and I’d like it copyrighted,’ I say ‘Congratulations, you already have one,’” attorney Robert Cumbow says with a laugh.

 The protections offered by copyright law attach to a piece of art, music, dance, theater, writing, computer code and more once it has been put into tangible form.
-It protects all intellectual works from being used without the creator or owner’s permission.
+Copyright registration protects all intellectual or creative works from being used without the creator or owner’s permission.
 A copyright is a property right, made simply by creating something.

 The Elements of Copyright Notice